-Cross-validation using in-time, hold out data is employed to avoid over-fitting of the model.
-Model training includes separating the development data into training and validation datasets.
-If the model performs similarly on both data sets, that is a good indication of robustness.
-This validation is performed to ensure the results from the model will generalize well to the unseen production data.

-All FICO Falcon Fraud Manager base neural network models are cross validated on a randomly selected holdout sample from the training dataset.
-FICO does not typically perform out-of-time validation on consortium base models.
-The results of the testing are not provided as they are proprietary in nature, given that this is a vendor model.
+Not applicable as SecurLock Predict is a rule-based system.

 Back-testing

 In addition to the model performance/fit testing documented in Section 3.3.2.
 Model Performance / Fit Testing, back-testing is highly beneficial and should be performed/documented for certain types of models.
 Back-testing is a class of testing techniques designed to assess the consistency of model predictions/estimations with the actual observed values, especially for different historical periods and over longer testing horizons.